HystericLamp/CYOA-app/README.md

 ## 💡 Features

-- Responsive and accessible UI built with React
+- Responsive and accessible UI built with React and Tailwind CSS
 - RESTful API with Express
+- Spontaneous story-telling with OpenAI

 ---